erik-dunteman/erik-dunteman.github.io/index.md

 I'm a founder and engineer focused on developer tools, cloud computing, and AI.

 Most notably, I built [Banana](https://banana.dev), one of the first and most loved Serverless GPU platforms.
 We helped more than 3000 teams deploy their AI models to GPUs for inference.
+Following that, I had the privilege to work with our former competitor [Modal](https://modal.com), learning what excellence looks like.

-I'm now working with [Modal](https://modal.com) to help show the world the power of self-provisioning infra.
+I am currently building [Pig](https://pig.dev), an API for automating Windows Apps with AI.
+Over more than 5 years serving LLMs and working with AI teams, it became too hard to ignore the power of LLMs.
+The world runs on legacy windows apps, and will continue to do so, and developer tooling deserves a facelift as we transition to an AI-first world.

 ### Links
 - [Twitter](https://twitter.com/erikdunteman) (recommended)